jakka351/Project-Nullwear/README.md

 ---

 *"Until that broadcast behaviour changes, every officer on duty is a moving beacon to anyone who chooses to listen."* — Mitigation Report, §7.2.

+# and Finally....
+Stay safe out there. 🫡